-The $10.4 million in earnings on $145 million in revenue for the company’s broadcast segment is just a small part of the corporation’s overall picture.
-In all, Harris earned $100 million in the quarter—a jump from $83.9 million a year ago—on revenues of more than $1.2 billion.
-The company reported strength in its Defense Electronics, Government Communications and RF Communications segments, with big orders for its Falcon radio systems from the U.S. military and from other nations.
+The US$10.4 million in earnings on US$145 million in revenue for the company's broadcast segment is just a small part of the corporation's overall picture.
+In all, Harris earned US$100 million in the quarter — a jump from US$83.9 million a year ago — on revenues of more than US$1.2 billion.
+The company reported strength in its Defense Electronics, Government Communications and RF Communications segments, with big orders for its Falcon radio systems.

 Future US's leading brands bring the most important, up-to-date information right to your inbox

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.